 All materials are stored in closed-access stacks and cannot be browsed by the public.
 It is possible to make online reservations.

 No requests will be handled after 4 p.m.
 Employees of Public Services will deliver the desired materials quickly to the Reading Room.

 Documents requested will be ready on the day of your visit as of 9.30 am.

 Staff can set a limit to the number of requests received from a single individual at one time.

 For reasons of conservation some collections are only available on microfilms and microfiches.
 Reading, printing, and scanning equipment is available.

-When you're not finished with requested materials by the end of the day, you can reserve the items up to 3 weeks.
+When you're not finished with requested material by the end of the day, you can reserve the items for up to 3 weeks.
 Please hand in the materials for your next visit at the circulation desk, they will be stored behind the circulation desk and are directly available on your next visit.

 The Institute is a reference library which means the library material must be available to everyone.
 Therefore, no material can be borrowed.